duraki/SketchCrapp/.github/ISSUE_TEMPLATE/issue_report.md

 ---
-name: Bug report
+name: Issue report
 about: Create a report to help us improve SketchCrapp
 title: ''
-labels: bug
+labels: issue, new
 assignees: ''

 ---